apache/mxnet/docs/tutorials/gluon/hybrid.md

 not a `HybridBlock`, you can still call `.hybridize()` on it and Gluon will try to hybridize its children layers instead.

-`hybridize` also accepts many options for performance tuning.
+`hybridize` also accepts several options for performance tuning.
 For example, you can do

 ```python